-- > Identify the key finance and accounting terms and concepts used in financial models. - > Apply best practices and efficiency tools for general-purpose spreadsheet modeling. - > Determine the key input variables to a range of financial models. - Integrate and link key financial statements and ratios into a financial model. - Perform key sensitivity and scenario analyses under a range of assumptions. - Learn to document and test a financial model. - Learn to work with and use a range of external data with a spreadsheet model. - Learn to program a financial model using Visual Basic for Applications (VBA)
+- > Identify the key finance and accounting terms and concepts used in financial models. - Apply best practices and efficiency tools for general-purpose spreadsheet modeling. - Determine the key input variables to a range of financial models. - Integrate and link key financial statements and ratios into a financial model. - Perform key sensitivity and scenario analyses under a range of assumptions. - Learn to document and test a financial model. - Learn to work with and use a range of external data with a spreadsheet model. - > Learn financial modeling using Python